Can You Grab in Soccer?

 Holding can be grabbing a jersey and/or body part with your hands, arms, or legs.

-At the same time, pushing an opponent with an outstretched arm is considered a foul and could be penalized with a yellow card depending on the severity.
+Also, pushing an opponent with an outstretched arm is considered a foul and could be penalized with a yellow card depending on the severity.

 If you do go into close contact with an opponent, be sure to use your shoulders.
 Going shoulder-to-shoulder with an opponent is legal and a great technique to ‘push’ a player off the ball.